ctrachte/SpaghEditor/README.md

 # SpaghEditor
 Content Mgmt, based on the idea of JSON to Markdown to HTML

-A method to convert JSON to HMTL or Markdown, and vice-versa.
+A method to convert JSON to HTML or Markdown, and vice-versa.